 A claim by an injured person must generally be lodged within one year of the accident or death or when the injury first becomes obvious.
 The one year deadline can be extended to three years if there are reasonable grounds for making a claim.

 Medical certificates detailing injuries and likely period of incapacity and a certificate of earnings form must usually be supplied as well.
 The TAC must generally make a decision on a claim within 21 days of receiving the claim, unless it makes a reasonable request for further information in which case it must make a decision within 14 days of receipt of the further information.

 There are protocols in place to promote the early exchange of information and informal dispute resolution in cases involving impairment assessments, no-fault disputes and common law claims.

-Any person who is dissatisfied with a TAC decision (or failure to make a decision) can – within 12 months of becoming aware of the decision – apply to the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) (see ‘Contacts’ at the end of this chapter) for a review of the decision.
+Any person who is dissatisfied with a TAC decision (or failure to make a decision) can – within 12 months of becoming aware of the decision – apply to the Victorian Civil and Administrative Tribunal (VCAT) for a review of the decision.
 VCAT must then reconsider the decision and either vary or affirm the decision.
-(For further information, see Chapter 12.2: Appealing government and administrative decisions.)

-Also, the Victorian A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority. can investigate any administrative action of the TAC (see Chapter 12.3: Taking a problem to an ombudsman).
+Also, the Victorian Ombudsman can investigate any administrative action of the TAC (see Chapter 12.3: Taking a problem to an ombudsman).